AMWA-TV/bcp-007-01/docs/Overview.md

 ]
 ```

+> Consider separating `source_address` and `source_port`.
+Inquiry into NDI support about url / address / port usage in the SDK.

 When making a connection, `machine_name` and `source_name` MUST be specified in Receiver `transport_params`; `source_url` and `source_address` MAY also be specified in Receiver `transport_params`.

 #### machine_name
 This indicates the device name of the Native NDI Sender that is to be connected, as utilized by the NDI SDK.

 #### source_name
 The name of the Native NDI Sender stream in the NDI domain that is to be connected.
-This property MUST NOT be concatenatedwith `machine_name` in the format `machine_name(source_name)`.
+This property MUST NOT be concatenatedwith `machine_name` in the format `machine_name (source_name)`.

-> Informative notes: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.
+> Informative notes: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name (source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
 The URL of the NDI Native Sender as utilized by the NDI SDK.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
 This parameter MUST be set to `null` if it is not known.